Annieneh/Annieneh/README.md

-👋 Hi, I’m @Annieneh
+👋 Hi, I’m Annie
-- 👀 I’m interested in math, data, anime
+- 👀 I’m interested in mathematics, data, statistics
-- 🌱 I’m currently learning Big data, python, and SOL
+- 🌱 I’m currently learning Big data, python, and SQL
 - 💞️ I’m looking to collaborate on Data analytics project
-- 📫 You gúy can reach me through my Instargram account

 <!---
 Annieneh/Annieneh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.